 - Chest infection.
 See also the leaflet on Post-operative Chest Infection.

 - Awareness (becoming conscious during a general anaesthetic).

 - Vomit getting into your lungs.

-Content used with permission from the Royal College of Anaesthetists website: Anaesthetic Choices for Hip or Knee Replacement (Fourth Edition, August 2014).
+Content used with permission from the Royal College of Anaesthetists website: Anaesthetic Choices for Hip or Knee Replacement (Sixth Edition, June 2023).
 Copyright for this leaflet is with the Royal College of Anaesthetists.

 Memtsoudis SG, Cozowicz C, Bekeris J, et al; Anaesthetic care of patients undergoing primary hip and knee arthroplasty: consensus recommendations from the International Consensus on Anaesthesia-Related Outcomes after Surgery group (ICAROS) based on a systematic review and meta-analysis.
 Br J Anaesth.
 2019 Sep123(3):269-287. doi: 10.1016/j.bja.2019.05.042.
 Epub 2019 Jul 24.

 Anaesthetic choices for hip or knee replacement; Royal College of Anaesthetists.
 Sixth edition, June 2023.